Despite lasting only a century (c. 1100-1000 BCE), the dark ages in Greece were an era of material poverty, cultural isolation, and artistic decline.

-It was originally titled, Dibutade coming to visit her lover’s tomb and lay flowers there.
-Apparently, Chaudet was famous for her sentimental works and her depiction of Dibutades is no exception.
+It was originally titled Dibutade Coming to Visit Her Lover’s Tomb and Lay Flowers There.
+Chaudet was famous for her sentimental works and her depiction of Dibutades is no exception.
 Unlike the rest of the examples, Chaudet shows us a moment when the young lover has gone already.
-Dibutades then goes to contemplate the silhouette.
-Furthermore, she added a basket of carnations as a symbol of pure love.
+Dibutades then goes on to contemplate the silhouette.
+Furthermore, she added a basket of carnations to symbolize pure love.

 Unfortunately, both works are gone.
 Gueret’s work is lost while Chaudet’s was destroyed during World War I. It used to be at the Arras Museum in France.

 From the 1820s onwards, Dibutades’ fame faded but it never disappeared completely.
 Her story keeps resonating even today as she appears in many discussions on female artists.